rtucker1/TrilogyDemo/LessonPlan.md

 - Without starting a listener, the C2 server will not be able to communicate with any agents.

-- Metasploit works through its use of "modules".
-In this case, we're using the `exploit/multi/handler` module which is Metasploit's listener module.
+- In this case, we're using the `exploit/multi/handler` module which is Metasploit's listener module.

 4. Type `ip addr` to get the IP address of the Kali machine, then type `set LHOST <kali ip address>`